Venue: Arattupuzha Temple

 The festive spirit reaches its zenith during the last two days.
 Sasthavinte Melam, held on the evening prior to the last day of the festival, is one such ceremony that sees high spirited participation.
 It involves staging of percussion ensembles and an assemblage of caparisoned elephants.
 Brightly lit traditional lamps and huge flame bearing staffs, locally called as theevetti, are set up which adds to the ambience of the melam.
 By early morning, the elephants carrying deities of nearby temples are made to lineup in the adjoining paddy field.
 The air is charged with the resounding beats and the rhythm of the percussion ensembles comprising Panchavadyam, Pacharimelam and Pandimelam.

-By sunrise, the elephants carrying deities from neighbouring temples that had gathered at the Sree Sastha Temple at Arattupuzha would proceed to the nearby river for the aarattu ceremony.
-It is a ceremonial cleansing process by immersing the idol in the river accompanied by chanting of mantras and floral offerings.
+By sunrise, the elephants carrying deities from neighbouring temples are taken to the nearby river for the aarattu ceremony.
+It is a ceremonial cleansing process in which the idol is immersed in the river and is accompanied by the chanting of mantras and floral offerings.
 The idol of Lord Ayyappa, the presiding deity of the Sree Sastha Temple at Arattupuzha is the last to undergo the arattu.
 The idols are then taken to their respective temples after the arattu ceremony.

 In Kerala, festival dates are decided in accordance with the Malayalam calendar and the local traditions and customs.
 We have calculated the festival dates based on these.
 But there can be changes in the dates according the customs and rituals associated with each place of worship.
 As such, these should be considered only as approximate dates and have to be confirmed with the local authorities.